 Using Primary Sources

 Using primary and secondary sources to unravel the past is at the heart of NHD’s approach.
-You’re familiar with secondary sources because you rely on them all the time—for example, your textbook, the news you hear on the television, an article you read online.
+You’re familiar with secondary sources because you rely on them all the time—for example, your textbook, most of the news you hear on the television, and articles you read online.
 However, secondary sources deliver information based on someone else’s interpretation and perspective.
 To be a really good historian, you have to know how to find and analyze primary sources, which allow you to learn about the past in challenging, thoughtful, and authentic ways.

 Definitions vary for the terms "primary" and "secondary" source.
 Florida History Day uses a broad definition that includes a wide variety of original material.